FAQ'S

 • Other relevant information specific to the case

-The process typically requires two 2.5 hour appointments.
+The process usually involves two appointments lasting 60 to 90 minutes each.
 A third appointment may or may not be included, depending on the circumstances of the case.

 • Please bring information regarding your employment history (a resume if you have one) and information about your academic background.